Michael D. Meuti

 Experience

-Drafted amicus brief to Washington State Supreme Court addressing whether consumer-protection statutes support claims for price-gouging during a pandemic.
+Represented prominent trade organization as amicus to Washington State Supreme Court in case addressing whether consumer-protection statutes support claims for price-gouging during a pandemic.

 Achieved reversals of lower-court decisions refusing to enforce a telehealth company’s arbitration clause in intermediate courts of appeal in New Jersey and Florida, as well as the Sixth Circuit.